Singularly isostatic and geometrically unstable rigidity of metal-organic frameworks: Discussion

 While the present rigidity-based analysis provides these mechanistic insights, it is subject to several approximations.
-The harmonic model captures only small amplitude motions, and quantitative accuracy depends on the UFF4MOF parameterization.
-The omission of nonbonded forces and entropic contributions limits the description of large deformations and finite temperature effects.
-Despite these simplifying assumptions, the correspondence with first-principles calculations for benchmark systems indicates that the model captures the essential degree of freedom structure that governs phonon modes.
+The harmonic model captures only small-amplitude motions, and quantitative accuracy depends on the UFF4MOF parameterization.
+The omission of nonbonded forces and entropic contributions limits the description of large deformations and finite-temperature effects.
+Despite these simplifying assumptions, the correspondence with first-principles calculations for benchmark systems indicates that the model captures the essential degree-of-freedom structure that governs phonon modes.

 Taken together, these results bridge the gap between simple topological metrics and fully atomistic simulations.
 Maxwell-based counting alone cannot predict mechanical stability in crystalline porous materials.
 Rigidity matrix analysis, however, determines whether geometric constraints are independent or redundant, allowing rapid identification of both genuinely rigid and potentially fragile structures.
 This capability establishes a scalable and interpretable foundation for mechanical screening across large materials databases.